 Each BU runs its own IRC teams, incidents, and tabletops under its own jurisdictions.
 The parent sees a unified view for board reporting, regulatory aggregation, and cross-BU threat correlation.
 Shared policies cascade down.
 Private evidence stays local.

-"We're a public company so SEC Item 1.05 four-business-day disclosure applies the moment my disclosure committee determines materiality.
-My board wants 'one view' of cyber readiness across all six business units and I can't give it to them today.
-When a threat actor lateral-moves across BUs, I have four incident commanders arguing about who's in charge while the clock runs.
+"My board wants 'one view' of cyber readiness across all our business units and I can't give it to them today.
+Each BU has its own IR team, its own lawyer, its own insurer.
+When a threat actor lateral-moves across BUs, I have four incident commanders arguing about who's in charge.
 That can't happen at our scale."

 Parent tenant for the Global CISO with read access across every BU.
 Each BU runs its own incidents, tabletops, and IRC rosters under its own RLS boundary.
 Evidence stays where regulators expect it; reporting rolls up automatically.